Need a Tow? Call: (301) 540-1600

 So, before you contact a towing company you have to make sure you know what your insurance company covers.
 They may only work with certain companies, so this could affect who you call.

-3. Ask for an Estimate
+3. Ask for a Towing Estimate

 If your insurance company won’t cover the cost of towing, you’ll want to ask the tow company for a cost estimate before you have them send out a truck.